Bonus: Purchase order cost template.

 You can broadly divide the cost into two broader categories:

-• Entering data into the system, whether creating a requisition or entering a purchase order in the system.
+- Data entry cost: This category includes the cost of gathering information to create a requisition and entering data into the system, whether creating a requisition or entering a purchase order in the system.

 Let’s look at some ways to reduce the cost of the purchase order in these categories.